Travinkel/belsign-photo-doc/docs/splash-view-styling-improvements.md

 # SplashView Styling Improvements

-This document outlines the styling improvements made to the SplashView screen to enhance the Belman branding and follow best practices.
+This document outlines the styling improvements made to the SplashView screen to enhance the Belman branding and follow modern JavaFX practices.

 ## Overview of Changes

 The SplashView has been enhanced with improved styling that better aligns with Belman branding guidelines and provides a more polished user experience.
-The changes focus on consistent use of Belman colors, proper spacing, enhanced animations, and responsive design for different devices.
+The changes focus on consistent use of Belman colors, proper spacing, enhanced animations with modern interpolators, and responsive design for different devices.

 ## Specific Improvements